raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 | `GET /admin-auth/logout/oidc` | `AdminKeycloakLogoutView` | Clears the admin-scoped Django session and returns to the admin frontend |
 | `/admin-api/v1/*` | v1 API routes | Admin frontend proxy path; requires the server-side `X-Admin-Proxy-Token` header matching `ADMIN_API_PROXY_TOKEN`, an admin-scoped Django session, and OFA System Admin authorization |

+The standard and admin cookies contain explicit signed `standard` and `admin` session scopes.
+Django rejects a session whose signed scope does not match the auth or API route, even if the cookie value is copied under the other cookie name.

+App sign-out deliberately does not call Keycloak's RP-initiated logout endpoint.
+Keycloak maintains one realm SSO user session with child sessions for `tdp-django`, `tdp-admin`, and other clients; RP-initiated logout terminates the shared SSO session and can continue to Login.gov or AMS.
+A separate global sign-out flow is required if the product needs "sign out everywhere" behavior.

 ### User Sync

 When `KEYCLOAK_SYNC_ENABLED=true`: